Food & Culture

 H. G. Wells Time Machine

-2. Develop the Curriculum - August - December and ongoing - 21st Century Schools initiated this project and will spend a lot of time designing curriculum, organizing it, searching out resources and great ideas.
+Develop the Curriculum - 21st Century Schools will spend a lot of time designing curriculum, organizing it, searching out resources and great ideas.
 We will provide a flexible framework for this curriculum so that you can adapt it to your schedule and the classes you are teaching.
 Some people will have the luxury of participating in the project all year long, while others may only be able to participate an hour or two a week.
 Some will participate through an After School and summer program.

-3. January - launch the projects in the classroom.
+March 2, 2015 - launch the projects in the classroom.
+We will provide guidelines very soon.